 - DECREE OF CENSURE: A decree of censure is the lowest level of formal discipline against a license or certificate.
 There are no probationary requirements.
 However, the action will be on the website for five years for the public to inspect.
 A document removal will occur five years after signing.

 - CIVIL PENALTY: This is similar to a Decree of Censure.
 However, the nurse can face fines (up to $1000 per violation).
 Like the degree of censure, a Civil Penalty is on the website for five years.

 Suspended or Revoked Nursing License

 A misdemeanor criminal charge would likely not reach the threshold needed for the Board to initiate a summary suspension (such as a misdemeanor DUI or Disorderly Conduct charge).

-So, for individuals who wish to file an appeal, it is crucial to retain qualified legal counsel to represent them.
 Having an attorney with experience working on your behalf means having the help you need to draft an appeal.
-It also means having an attorney on your side that will help to ensure all avenues of defense are explored.
+It also means having an attorney on your side that will help to ensure you have explored all avenues of defense.
 Having a complaint against you or working with a Board of Nursing Investigator is challenging enough.
-Our attorneys help you to protect your professional license and maneuver these complex legal proceedings.
+Our attorneys help protect your professional license and maneuver these complex legal proceedings.

 Consultation with Chelle Law

 If you’re interested in learning more about Arizona Nursing Board Criminal History laws and how to protect your rights, set up a consultation with Chelle Law and our Arizona Nursing Attorney.
 Reach out to us today.